pletfix/docs/en/configuration.md

 You may edit this files to modify the boot process as you wish.

-> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
+<a name="plugins"></a>
+### Plugins

-> Furthermore, the services, bootstraps and default routes of the installed plugins will be loaded during the boot process.
+If you have installed plugins that include services, bootstraps or default routes, they will be loaded during the boot p rocess, too.

-> To find out what these plugins serve, look in the `.manifest` folder.
+To find out what these plugins serve, look in the `.manifest` folder.
 But do not carry out any change manually in this folder!
-> The files are automatically generated and changed when you [register or remove plugins](plugins#registering).
+The files are automatically generated and changed when you [register or remove plugins](plugins#registering).
-> Instead, you can override the services and routes of a plugin by adding the entries in `boot/services.php` and
+Instead, you can override the services and routes of a plugin by adding the entries in `boot/services.php` and `boot/routes.php`.
-> `boot/services.php`.